top of page

 Do I need meditation experience?

-Meditation experience may help but it is most certainly not necessary.
+Meditation experience may help and it may actually be a hindrance but it is certainly not necessary.

-We’ve witnessed many non-meditators effortlessly drop into deep states of meditation.
+We’ve witnessed many non-meditators effortlessly drop into very deep states of consciousness - into totally new levels of tenderness and connectivity.
+No prior meditation experience is needed.

 This is not to say that meditators and spiritual aspirants don't have profound openings or experiences - they certainly do.
-And it is really when they leave their familiar way behind, release control, and sincerely soften into whatever is arising without trying to use their techniques as a way of changing it.
+And it is really when they leave their familiar way behind, release control, and sincerely soften into whatever is arising without trying to use their techniques as a means of fixing, changing, transforming or awakening.

 Do people who are afraid of the dark come?